neo-mc/neo-mc.github.io/_posts/news/2021-03-08-More_New_Features_Added.md

     - mcedit
 ---

-A set of new features have been recently merged to הϵѻ MC.
+A set of new features have been recently merged to הϵѻMCEdit.
 Here's a incomplete list of them:

 ## 1. **Completion from Ctags**